Spinal Injuries Demand Serious Compensation

 Despite the severity of most spinal injuries, people often do not realize how difficult it is to get adequate compensation from the negligent party.
-However, insurance companies routinely deny claims for spinal cord injuries, leaving victims and their families without the resources for necessary medical care.
+Insurance companies routinely deny or downplay claims for spinal cord injuries, leaving victims and their families without the resources for necessary medical care.
 At Shelly Law Offices, LLC, our attorney aggressively fights for compensation for Pennsylvania injury victims.
 Our legal team will work closely with you to recover the full value of your claim.

 How Vehicle Accidents Injure The Spine

 Approximately 40 percent of spinal injuries result from vehicle accidents.
 Car and motorcycle accidents can cause injury to the spinal vertebrae, disks and/or nerves.
-Depending on the injury, the victim may suffer chronic pain, paralysis, paraplegia or quadriplegia.
-If the spinal cord is badly torn or severed, wrongful death may be the result.
+Depending on the injury, the victim may suffer chronic pain, nerve damage, partial paralysis, paraplegia or quadriplegia.
+If the spinal cord is badly torn or severed, it can result in fatal complications.

 Any vehicle accident has the potential to cause a spinal cord injury, but some accidents are more likely to result in these injuries: